GedikEngin/Imecar/general/notes.md

 The focus of DRY is to prevent redundancies within the system/codebase.
 It focuses on abstracting the problem/task at hand into smaller segments, and further breaking them down until they are one task/one problem at a time.

-This allows you to recognise when tasks are similar or duplicates of one another, allowing you to create a solution that solves or handles them all at once as opposed to having a dedicated solution/code for each one.
-It reduces both redundancies in a process as you have seen which ones are repeats, as well as the redundancies in the logic, the solution that is being implemented.
+This allows you to recognize when tasks are similar or duplicates of one another, allowing you to create a solution that solves or handles them all at once as opposed to having a dedicated solution/code for each one.
+It reduces both redundancies in a process as you have seen which ones are repeated, as well as the redundancies in the logic, the solution that is being implemented.

 This reduces redundant code within a system allowing for easier maintenance and alteration of the codebase.
 It focuses on automating repeat tasks/solutions as well as reducing overall lines of code being used as there isn't a need to have a unique solution to each repeat problem.

 This heavily ties into KISS principles, as it encourages a simpler system to be used, reducing overall complexity and improving ease of maintenance and use for the system.
 As KISS ties into SOLID principles, DRY is also heavily related to that.

-**React:**
+##

+## React:

 React is a JavaScript library that focuses on UI.
-Its main speciality is for single-page applications that can be updated without requiring a full reload of the webpage.
+Its main specialty is for single-page applications that can be updated without requiring a full reload of the webpage.

 Here are the main features/points of React:

-Component-based architecture:
+#### Component-based architecture:

 React applications are built using components, which are reusable chunks of code contained within itself.
 You can use multiple components, such as a button component, a textbox component and an image component to create increasingly complex UIs.
-Components both dictate the structure and behaviour, allowing for a more reusable and modular codebase.
+Components both dictate the structure and behavior, allowing for a more reusable and modular codebase.

-Declarative Syntax:
+#### Declarative Syntax:

 It allows for code to be written telling what to have and what to do, as opposed to coding how that item is created and how it works.
 A better definition is available in the dictionary.

 Developers need to define the UI they want and how they wish for it to appear and React will render it for them as opposed to having to render it manually each time.

-Virtual DOM (Document Object Model):
+#### Virtual DOM (Document Object Model):

 It is a system in place that helps React webpages render state changes and alterations to elements faster.